 The case will be important for future and current personal injury cases involving public officials and employees, like teachers.

-It will be important for any Atlanta personal injury lawyer to be aware of and understand this case.
+It will be important for any Atlanta wrongful death lawyer to be aware of and understand this case.

 The case began as a result of a tragic death involving a young student in a classroom.